 - hurrying or speeding up of a disability or death.

 REAL WORLD EXAMPLES OF THE EGGSHELL DEFENSE

-In Silva v.
+In a Florida case known as Silva v.
 Stein, a woman went to her local beauty salon for a perm.
-Silva v.
+(See Silva v.
 Stein,527 So.
 2d 934 (Fla.
 Dist.
 Ct.
 App.
 1988).
 Ms. Stein told her stylist that she sometimes reacts strongly to chemical solutions.
 Even though Ms. Stein had high susceptibility to certain chemicals, the stylist decided to still give Ms. Stein the perm.
-Shortly after her perm, Ms. had an extremely rare immunological reaction to the chemicals in the perm.
-Ms. Stein brought a negligent claim for her reaction to the chemicals.
+Shortly after her perm, Ms. Stein had an extremely rare immunological reaction to the chemicals in the perm.
+Ms. Stein later filed a negligence claim due to her damaging reaction to the chemicals.
 The beautician argued that no one could have possibly foreseen this strange reaction to the perm, thus she could not be liable for damages.
 The jury did not agree and awarded Ms. Stein damages for the unfortunate event.
 The stylist appealed and the jury verdict was once again upheld by Chief Judge Schwartz.
 The Judge reasoned that “the defendant is responsible for whatever adverse consequences the plaintiff suffers—whether they are ‘foreseeable’ or not.
-It is the familiar but accurate doctrine that ‘the tort feasor takes the plaintiff as he finds him’ which is instead controlling.”( Silva v.
-Stein, 527 So.
-2d 934 (Fla.
-Dist.
-Ct.
-App.
-1988).
-The judge in this case makes clear that even though you are more likely than others to be injured, the negligent party still must pay damages.
+It is the familiar but accurate doctrine that ‘the tortfeasor takes the plaintiff as he finds him’ which is instead controlling.”( See above link).
+The judge in this case makes clear that even though you are more likely than others to be injured, that does not place all the responsibility for the injury on you; and thus, the negligent party must still pay damages.